3 WKU students awarded Gilman International Scholarships

 - Author: Office of Scholar Development

-About the Office of Study Abroad and Global Learning (SAGL): SAGL serves the WKU community by engaging students, faculty and staff in diverse, educational and cultural experiences through faculty-led, exchange, consortia and other study abroad opportunities.
+About the Office of Study Abroad and Global Learning (SAGL): SAGL serves the WKU community by engaging students, faculty and staff in diverse, educational, and cultural experiences through faculty-led, exchange, consortia and other study abroad opportunities.
 For information about the Office of Study Abroad, visit www.wku.edu/studyabroad.
-The office can be contacted via e-mail at firstname.lastname@example.org or by phone at (270) 745-5334.
+The office can be contacted via e-mail at firstname.lastname@example.org or by telephone at (270) 745-5334.

 Contact: Cheryl Kirby-Stokes, (270) 745-4191.